 Gigantic LED displays and other visual fireworks are awesome, but if they don’t assist in the display of your products and services they can easily overshadow them.

 As you set out to design your exhibit, map out what has previously worked best for your brand.
 Then ask yourself what new technology and trends you can add to make your exhibit even more effective.

 You want your brand presence to be fresh while still feeling cohesive, your exhibit design trendy without appearing to simply be a copycat.

-For more tips and tricks for exhibit design, download our free resource The Exhibitor’s Guide To Trade Show Success In 2020.
+For more tips and tricks for exhibit design, download our free eBook, The Ultimate Guide To Designing a Trade Show Booth.